bolcer/FXPassThrough/README.md

 ### Makefile:

-From your terminal, run `make all` at root directory to make the previous steps at once.
+From your terminal, you can run `make all` at root directory to make the previous steps at once.
 The makefile can be used by changing the input data for different analyses.

+To run all scripts:

+`make all`

+To clean all intermediate files:

+`make clean`

-If `make all` does not work, you may need to use `make clean` to clean the files first.
+If `make all` does not work, you may first need to use `make clean` to clean the files.
 Then, `make all` will create the files again for you.

 #### Makefile dependency structure